Gambling Addiction

 Living with a loved one’s gambling problem can be emotional and stressful.
 The following are normal reactions that can enable the gambler or help to hide the problem:

-- Apathy, withdrawal or isolation.
+- Expressing apathy, withdrawal or isolation

-- Trying to make the gambler feel guilt or shame.
+- Trying to make the gambler feel guilt or shame

-- Blaming them.
+- Blaming the gambler

 As you try to sort out your reactions, begin by thinking about the effect another person’s gambling is having on your life.
-And remember, help is available for family members who are close to a problem gambler!
+And remember, help is available for family members who are close to a problem gambler.

 If you think you are depressed or overly anxious, speak to your family doctor or other health care professional.
 Be sure to tell them about the gambling problem.